CVE-2025-53593

 02 // Vulnerability Mechanism

-Step 1: Credential Acquisition: The attacker obtains administrator credentials through methods such as brute-force, phishing, or exploiting other vulnerabilities.
+Step 1: Administrator Account Compromise: The attacker must first obtain administrator-level credentials.
+This could be achieved through various means, such as brute-force attacks, phishing, or exploiting other vulnerabilities.

 03 // Deep Technical Analysis